j3soon/arxiv-utils/README.md

 - Renames the title of PDF page to the paper's title.
 - Adds a button to navigate back to Abstract page.
 - Download PDF with paper's title as filename.
+- Works with Native Tab Search, and other plugins!
+(See the [Solution Descriptions](#solution-descriptions) section for more details)
+- All required permissions are documented in detail.

 ## Download Links